briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

 2. _(B)_

-    1. _(1)_ A taxpayer shall make the initial election on or before the first day of the third month after the beginning of the taxpayer’s taxable year by notifying the Tax Commissioner and the Municipality, on a form prescribed by the Tax Commissioner.
+    1. _(1)_ A taxpayer shall make the initial election on or before the first day of the third month after the beginning of the taxpayer's taxable year by notifying the Tax Commissioner and the Municipality, on a form prescribed by the Tax Commissioner.